photon-efficient-imaging/single-photon-camera/README.md

 # Photon-efficient imaging with a single-photon camera

 Repo includes data and MATLAB code used in <br />
-"Photon-efficient imaging with a single-photon camera" by <br />
+"Photon-efficient imaging with a single-photon camera" <br />
-D.Shin&#42;, F.Xu&#42;, D.Venkatraman, R.Lussana, F.Villa, F.Zappa, V.K.Goyal, F.N.C.Wong, and J.H.Shapiro
+by D.Shin&#42;, F.Xu&#42;, D.Venkatraman, R.Lussana, F.Villa, F.Zappa, V.K.Goyal, F.N.C.Wong, and J.H.Shapiro <br />
+in Nature Communications

 The given MATLAB implementation uses photon arrival data obtained by a SPAD camera to compute accurate 3D and reflectivity of room-scale objects as proof-of-concept.
 The results are compared